what IS LOG4J

 Executive Summary: Log4J and the Current State of Code Security

-The Log4J saga has caused many organizations to reconsider their zero-day rapid response plan.
+The Log4J exploit saga has caused many organizations to reconsider their zero-day rapid response plan.
 Our new executive summary gives a general, easy-to-understand overview of the Log4J vulnerability, how current software security mainstays like SAST, SCA, and WAF fell short in responding to it, and how Contrast was able to quickly identify, contain and protect customers against attacks.

 [UPGRADE TO 2.17] UPDATED GUIDANCE ON ADDRESSING LOG4J CVES